PaulRitaldato1/COP3530/README.md

 ## Getting Started
 First things first, you will need to be able to create/edit C++ (.cpp/.h) files, and you will need to be able to compile/run them. <br /><br />
-Here are a few ways you may want to go about this
+Here are a few ways you may want to go about this:
 ### IDEs
 - Clion (Windows 64-bit, Mac, Linux 64-bit)
 - VisualStudio (Windows)